schaui6/phase-0/week-4/nums-letters.md

 ##What is the difference between float and integer division?
 How would you explain the difference to someone who doesn't know anything about programming?

 When you use division with integers the return will output an integer.
 When you use division with floats or floats with integers, the return output will be a float.
-An example would be, 10 / 4 => 2 and 10.0 / 4 = 2.5*
+An example would be, 10 / 4 => 2 and 10.0 / 4 = 2.5 (Also note that if there are remainders with integers, ruby will round down to the nearest whole number)

 ````
 puts 365*24